Cyber security is not enough: Think resilience

 If the ‘idea grenades’ lobbed in this manifesto hit home, join up with the experts at Symantec whose digital security risk assessment Symantec Cyber vs. Risk Calculator, security products and services are helping millions of users, including thousands of CEOs to make their organisation cyber-resilient.

-History shows that working alone on Cyber Resilience is a futile exercise as “those who do not learn lessons from the errors of the past, will
+History shows that working alone on Cyber Resilience is a futile exercise as “those who do not learn lessons from the errors of the past, willrepeat them.”

 But through Symantec, there is strength in numbers when it comes to cyber warfare.
 It is more effective and efficient to join forces, pool intelligence and develop strategies with organisations that share the same beliefs as your organisation does.